bakrydiarra/Project-3-Portfolio-Marvel-Quiz/README.md

 9. Click on ‘Deploy’ tab.
 10. Select ‘GitHub' as deployment method.
 11. Search for my Github repository name and then click “connect”.
-12. Scroll down and click ‘Enable Automatic Deploys’.
-(Confirm the correct branch and choose either to automatically or manually deploy your app.
-In this case I clicked automatic deploy.).
+12. Scroll down and click ‘Enable Manual Deploy’.
 13. Once deployed, click ‘view’ to access deployed project.